Section 1: Definitions

 Please contact UIU Support if you have any questions regarding this feature.

-menu selection allows the Administrator to access UIU Documentation, UIU Support and log files
+The Help menu selection allows the Administrator to access UIU Documentation, UIU Support and log files

 - Support Request - This option will launch the default Internet browser and attempt to navigate to Big Bang's UIU Support Form.